wavemotion-dave/DS994a/README.md

 * Files whose base filename ends in 3 or 9 are considered "inverted" files and the banks will be swapped appopriately.
 * All other files are considered '8' files which is non-inverted banking up to 512K.
 * There is a limit of 512 ROM files per directory and 256 DSK images per directory.
 You can have as many directories as you wish.
+* Filenames are limited to 128 characters.
+Shorten your ROM filenames if you run into this.

 Configuration :
 -----------------------